 Now is an opportune moment for corporate travel teams to get their travel programs ready for the future.
 Here are seven areas to assess in the travel industry:

-- Shore up duty of care gaps.
+- Shore up duty of care gaps for travel management.

 - Create a policy fit for the future.

 Organizations should now be planning how they’ll manage business travel once countries and carriers begin easing restrictions.
-Employees will also need to know how supplier refunds and vouchers are managed.
+Employees will also need to know how supplier refunds and tourism vouchers are managed.
 When repatriations efforts started, some companies had difficulties locating employees who booked outside the approved channels – policy compliance, and strategies to enforce it, will therefore take on renewed importance.

 - Revisit your supplier engagement and strategy.

 With changes to supplier capacity and availability, corporate travel programs will need to adapt their sourcing strategy, factoring in the fluctuating supply, demand, and pricing.
 Now is a good time to open up travel management discussions with suppliers to figure out a mutually beneficial path forward and earn traveler satisfaction.